xStanlee/CS50_introCS/pset2/readability/README.md

 # Readability

+$ ./readability
+Type in article: Congratulations!
+Today is your day.
+You're off to Great Places!
+You're off and away!
+Letters: 250
+Words: 55
+Sentences: 2
+Grade: 10

 Reading Levels
 According to Scholastic, E.B.
 White’s “Charlotte’s Web” is between a second and fourth grade reading level, and Lois Lowry’s “The Giver” is between an eighth grade reading level and a twelfth grade reading level.
 What does it mean, though, for a book to be at a “fourth grade reading level”?